 Here is the procedure I followed:

 As with all other mushroom related work, remember to keep everything clean, wash all equipment with a bleach solution before use.
-Make sure your clothes are clean and the room used for inoculation is clean and the air was scrubbed with a bleach solution (10% bleach + water = 100ml + 900ml water).
+Make sure your clothes are clean and the room used for inoculation is clean, and the air is scrubbed with a bleach solution (10% bleach + water = 100 ml + 900 ml water).

-Safety – Calcium Hydroxide: AVOID BREATHING IN THE DUST – WEAR GLOVES – ALKALINE SUBSTANCE – DRIES THE SKIN
+AVOID BREATHING IN THE DUST – WEAR GLOVES – ALKALINE SUBSTANCE DRIES THE SKIN

 - The straw bales were chipped into pieces using my electrical wood chipper.